 As we said above, you can make your very own portable solar generator by pairing a power station with a set of solar panels, so let’s look at the former in a little more detail.
 Portable power stations are effectively large power banks that can hold significant amounts of energy without taking up a lot of space in your backpack.
 All you need to do is charge them using solar panels, household AC electricity, a car adapter, or even an EV charging station.
 Then you can hook up your chosen devices whenever they need the extra juice.

-The River portable power station from EcoFlow can power up to ten devices at once, thanks to its numerous ports, while still remaining lightweight enough to fit in your bag.
-It possesses a 600W output (up to 1,200W of surge power with X-Boost) which is more than enough to recharge flashlights, cell phones, and similarly small devices.
-With 288Wh of battery storage capacity — and the option to add an additional battery — it’s perfect for your next backpacking excursion.
+The River 2 portable power station from EcoFlow can power multiple devices at once, thanks to its numerous ports, while still remaining lightweight enough to fit in your bag.
+It possesses a 300W output (up to 600W of surge power with X-Boost) which is more than enough to recharge flashlights, cell phones, and similarly small devices.
+With 256Wh of battery storage capacity, it’s perfect for your next backpacking excursion.

 Portable Solar Panels